remcoeissing/AzureComputeSchedulingFunction/README.md

 In this request, the following parameters are expected:

 - `subscription-id`: The subscription ID for which the information should be retrieved.
 - `location`: The Azure region in which the VMs and VMSSes should be retrieved, in the form of westeurope or westus.
+The locations can be retrieved using Azure CLI `az account list-locations --query "[].name"` or PowerShell `Get-AzLocation | Select-Object -ExpandProperty Location`.
 - `family`: The family of the VMs and VMSSes that should be retrieved, in the form of standardBSFamily or standardDSFamily.
+The families can be retrieved using Azure CLI `az vm list-skus --location westeurope --query "[].family"` or PowerShell `Get-AzComputeResourceSku -Location westeurope | Select-Object -ExpandProperty Family -Unique`.

 The response will be something similar to the following: